-Documentary Encounters in the Hochelaga Archipelago is a research‑creation project that explores the Hochelaga Archipelago as a relational system of islands, waterways, and currents.
+Documentary Encounters in the Hochelaga Archipelago explores the past, present and future of the Hochelaga Archipelago in an effort to build environmental awareness at this critical time.
 Few Montrealers think of Tioh:tiáke/Montréal as an island – part of an archipelago but the Hochelaga Archipelago comprises over 300 islands/islets and is surrounded by the St. Lawrence and the Ottawa Rivers.
-By adopting a watershed‑scale perspective, the aim of the project is to shed light on how industrial, colonial, and ecological forces have shaped inter-connected systems of waste and to use the archipelago imaginary as a prompt to initiate collective responses to ongoing environmental challenges.
+The aim of the project is to shed light on how industrial, colonial, and ecological forces have shaped inter-connected systems of water and waste and to explore and initiate collective responses to ongoing environmental challenges.

 This interdisciplinary project is led by Elizabeth Miller, Kristy Snell, and Kregg Hetherington—who draw on participatory approaches from documentary, ethnography, land-based pedagogies, and Indigenous journalism.
-Building on existing archipelagic theories, the project pilots an archipelagic documentary praxis that integrates decolonial and co-creative methods to engage with inter-connected environmental challenges.
-We intend to foreground the interactions and the inter-relation between and among the islands and islanders.
-By learning from and creating with the Archipelago our intention is to shed light on our relational entanglements as well as our proposed alternatives.
+Our objective is to discover the stories and challenges of the distinct islands while emphasizing the inter-relations between and among islands and islanders.
+By learning from and creating with the Archipelago our intention is to shed light on our relational entanglements as well as proposed alternatives.

-Grounded in the layered and often contested histories of Tioh:tiáke/Montréal and surrounding islands, the project acknowledges the archipelago as Indigenous land shaped by ongoing colonial and industrial infrastructures.
+Grounded in the layered, complex, and often contested histories of Tioh:tiáke/Montréal and surrounding islands, the project acknowledges the archipelago as Indigenous land shaped by ongoing colonial and industrial infrastructures.

 The project is funded by an Insight Grant, The Social Sciences and Humanities Research Council (SSHRC)